-Fall doesn’t have to be shades of orange and gold anymore, don’t be afraid to decorate in colors that speak to you, and with 60+ paint colors, Dixie Belle Paint can cover them all!
+Fall doesn’t have to be shades of orange and gold anymore, don’t be afraid to decorate in colors that speak to you, and with all the paint colors available, Paint can cover them all!

-- Dixie Belle Paint in Palmetto, In the Navy, Cotton, Colonel Mustard, and Gravel Road
+- Paint in Palmetto, In the Navy, Cotton, Colonel Mustard, and Gravel Road

 - Two cedar 1”x6″ fencing posts from the hardware store, connected with paint sticks on the rear.